JuanPastenCastillo/blogtoshare/FH.md

   - ✅Compile questions
   - ✅Share questions with Jillian
-  - 👀Know which question will be done and which not
+  - ✅Know which question will be done and which not
   - Schedule a meeting to the interview
   - Do the interview + record it
   - Extract main ideas